Shop and Save on New York State Health Insurance

 Frequently Asked Questions About Florida Health Insurance Plans

-What’s the difference between HMO and PPO plans?
+What is the difference between HMO and PPO plans in Florida?

-HMO requires you to choose a primary care doctor who coordinates care and provides referrals to specialists.
-You must use in-network providers only (except emergencies).
-PPO lets you see any doctor without referrals and covers out-of-network care, though at higher cost.
-HMO plans cost 20-40% less than PPO but offer less flexibility.
-Most Florida residents find HMO networks adequate and prefer the cost savings.
+HMO plans require choosing a primary care physician who coordinates care and provides referrals to specialists.
+Only in-network providers are covered except in emergencies.
+PPO plans allow seeing any doctor without referrals and cover out-of-network care at higher cost.
+HMO plans typically cost 20–40% less in monthly premiums than comparable PPO plans.
+Most Florida marketplace enrollees find HMO networks adequate for their needs and prefer the cost savings.

-What is the deadline to enroll in Florida health insurance plans for 2026?
+What was the 2026 enrollment deadline for Florida health insurance plans?

-Can I change plan types or metal tiers during the year?
+Can plan types or metal tiers be changed during the year?

-Are EPO plans a good compromise between HMO and PPO?
+Are EPO plans a good middle ground between HMO and PPO?

-This guide covered Florida health plan types (HMO, PPO, EPO, POS), metal tiers (Bronze, Silver, Gold, Platinum), major carriers, and how to evaluate options.
-The next step is comparing specific plans based on your doctors, prescriptions, budget, and healthcare needs.
+This guide covered Florida health plan types, metal tiers, carriers, costs, and how to evaluate options.
+The next step is comparing specific plans based on doctors, prescriptions, budget, and healthcare needs.

 Independent Broker Notice